Introduction

 What’s a raw pointer?

-By now you’re familiar with references (&T
+By now you’re familiar with references (&T and &mut T).

-A raw pointer in Rust (*const T
+A raw pointer in Rust (*const T and *mut T) is a

 “reference” that isn’t tracked with lifetimes by Rust’s borrow